AstronautLab/postie-test/README.md

 # Specification

 This repository is a clean laravel 5.7 installation.
-The goal here is to submit a Pull Request so we can review the code.
+Clone this repository and submit a PR.

 The system needs to: